Why Should I Use Task and Project Views in Project Management Software?

-The Gantt chart is a great view for seeing and understanding the interrelationships and flow of tasks throughout your project.
+The Gantt chart is an excellent way to see and understand the interrelationships and flow of tasks throughout your project.

 Using the Gantt chart view, you can easily see all of your project tasks, understand their dependencies, and grasp how they’re interconnected.

-The Gantt chart view is also useful for presentations to customers and stakeholders to allow them to easily understand what progress has been made, what is left to do, and how moving or changing tasks will impact other work.
+The Gantt chart view is also useful for presentations to customers and stakeholders to easily understand what progress has been made, what is left to do, and how moving or changing tasks will impact other work.

-The list view can help team members stay focused and productive by providing them with a chronological, linear view of the tasks they need to complete to meet the overarching project objectives.
+The list view can help team members stay focused and productive by providing them with a chronological, linear view of the tasks needed to meet the overarching project objectives.

 When to use it: